jmelm93/AsanaPythonWrapper/README.md

 2. From there, you can see an example use-case in the `load_to_bq.py` script.

 Keep in mind that the script seen in `load_to_bq.py` is loading a CSV into a DataFrame then loading to DataFrame to BigQuery.
 However, you do not need to save the original output to a local CSV.
 You can adjust the `main.py` file to directly write the output DataFrame from the Asana script to write directly to BigQuery!

+## Example: `example_job/example.py`

+Script example that:

+1. Gets all teams, tasks, and details.
+Then, cleans the
+2. Cleans up the data and provides some custom segmentation
+3. Gets pre-existing data from Bigquery to figure out whether there have been changes (kind of like UPSERT [update and insert] functionality)
+4. Writes data back into Bigquery